Mr-Destructive/techstructive-blog/_posts/2021-06-18-What-is-BASH.md

 ![Demonstrating bash commands](https://s6.gifyu.com/images/recording1b26b94770ee59bf.gif)

 From the above gif, I edited a file without leaving the terminal.
 That can be lame but powerful in certain conditions.
 Anyways, that was just an example, but you can see where it can go.
-It can be extremely powerful for some repetitive tasks in programming or any other tasks. it can be also quite vividly used in the upcoming fields.
+It can be extremely powerful for some repetitive tasks in programming or any other tasks.
+It can be also quite vividly used in the upcoming fields.

 ## Applications